White Hills Ski Resort: Living up to its nameBy Newfoundland & Labrador

 Once you've tried these trails though, it won't be long before you're suiting up again.

-Located just west of the town of Clarenville and a two-hour drive from the capital city of St. John's, White Hills Resort is the place to ski if you’re in the area in the winter.
+Located just west of the town of Clarenville and a two-hour drive from the capital city of St. John's, White Hills Resort and the Clarenville Nordi Ski Club is the place to ski if you’re in the area in the winter.

 Do you have a tale to tell about a visit to Newfoundland and Labrador?Tell us your story